UNIFIED CONNECTIVITY [UCON] is the security framework for RFC-communication

 The introduction of UCON provides a centralized, controlled, and secure method to manage RFC connections, moving the system from a less-secure open interface setup to one where access is explicitly controlled and monitored.

-How to setup and configure UCON?
+How to setup and configure the UCON “RFC Basic Scenario”?

-Configure the logging and evaluation phase
+1. Configure the logging and evaluation phase

 1. Use transaction UCONCOCKPIT